iDesignRES/CHP_modelling/docs/bioCHP_model_description.md

 \subsection implementation Implementation

-The module is implemented as a nonlinear C++ model linked to `EnergyModelsX` through a function that calculates both the **costs** (Investment, total and variable operating expenses) and the required **mass flow rate of each feedstock** as outputs, based on the specified *electric power production*, *heat demands* (thermal power capacity and return/supply temperatures) and **moisture content of each biomass feedstock** as inputs.
-This sampling routine allows a tight integration of the model within the `EnergyModelsX` framework.
+The nonlinear C++ model enables sampling for [EnergyModelsX](https://github.com/EnergyModelsX) through the function `bioCHP_wrapper.cpp` which provides a function that calculates both the **costs** (Investment, total and variable operating expenses) and the required **mass flow rate of each feedstock** as outputs, based on the specified *electric power production*, *heat demands* (thermal power capacity and return/supply temperatures) and **moisture content of each biomass feedstock** as inputs.
+This sampling routine allows a tight integration of the model within the [EnergyModelsX](https://github.com/EnergyModelsX) framework.

 Important features and functionalities of the module include: